 Where the rich live in Porto

-Anyone who wants to live big in Porto should get to know the best – and also the most expensive – areas of the city.
+Anyone who wants to live big in Porto should get to know the city’s best and most expensive areas.

-Here are the areas in and around Porto with the most expensive square meter prices:
+Here are the areas in and around Porto with the highest square meter prices (as of January 2023):

 Are you interested in living in Porto?
 Some say that the northern city is worth more than Lisbon, but this is something you have to discover for yourself.
 The decision between Lisbon, Porto, or Algarve is also a tough one that every expat has to go through.